 - Deactivate this user - If the given person is a co-worker, this will delete their Glip account.
 If the person is a guest, the option is "Remove this guest" and it will just remove them from your company.
 The person can still use Glip independent of their role as your guest.
 Note that once someone has joined Glip, only an admin can remove them.

 - Add Integration - Add an integration into the conversation with this person.

 Guests are people that you can communicate and collaborate with on Glip, but do not work at your company.
 They might be clients, partners, contractors or vendors.
 Anyone that you don’t consider an employee.

 Within a given conversation, guests don’t have many limitations.
 They can post anything (chats, tasks, files, etc.) and can see the entire conversation history.
 Importantly, though, they don’t see anything on Glip, be it people or teams, outside of the conversations that you’ve explicitly included them in.
-This implies that guests also aren't part of the default All Employees team.
+This implies that guests also aren't part of the default company team.

 For example, say Dave from Acme adds Jill at ClientCo as a guest and then adds her to a “Launch Project” team that includes Peter and Tracy from Acme.
 Jill will only see the Launch Project team on the Teams page, and only Dave, Peter and Tracy on the People page.
 She won’t see any other Acme people or teams.
 Note that Jill and other people from ClientCo can start to use Glip for their own purposes, without needing to create a separate account.
 You only ever need one account on Glip.
 (Learn more.)

 Beyond what people and teams they see, guests do have some other limitations.
 Guests can’t add people to your company, can't create teams for your company, or generally manage your teams (e.g., add/remove people, rename, create folders, etc.).

 If your company has a paid subscription to Glip there’s no reason to hesitate about adding as many guests as you need.
 You don’t have to pay for guests as part of your subscription.